 In Everything Give Thanks (I Thessalonians 5:18)

-Corrie ten Boom, in the Hiding Place, relates an incident that taught her to always be thankful.
+Corrie ten Boom, in the Hiding Place, relates an incident that taught her always to be thankful.
 She and her sister, Betsy, had just been transferred to the worst German prison camp they had seen yet, Ravensbruck.
-Upon entering the barracks, they found them extremely overcrowded and flea- infested.
+On entering the barracks, they found them extremely overcrowded and flea- infested.
 That morning, their Scripture reading in I Thessalonians had reminded them to rejoice always, pray constantly, and give thanks in all circumstances.
 Betsy told Corrie to stop and thank the Lord for every detail of their new living quarters.
 Corrie at first flatly refused to give thanks for the fleas, but Betsy persisted, and Corrie finally succumbed to her pleadings.
 During the months spent at that camp, they were surprised to find how openly they could hold Bible study and prayer meetings without guard interference.
 It was not until several months later that they learned the reason the guards would not enter the barracks was because of the fleas.

 Saying “thank you“ should be an everyday occurrence.
 A grateful heart is shown through grateful lips.
 A person who is truly thankful cannot help but to express it.
-Expressing gratitude for all that God has done for us through Christ should be one of the consistent character traits of all Christians (Ephesians 5:20).
+Expressing gratitude for all that God has done for us through Christ should be one of the continuous character traits of all Christians (Ephesians 5:20).
 This kind of gracious attitude will cause the believer to stand out in his or her setting and be a good example for Christ.

 In our praise to God we are to rejoice always and we are to give thanks in everything.
 God commands His people to give thanks to Him!
 We should give God praise, honor, and glory because of what He has given to us.
 An evergreen is always green despite the changes in weather around it.
 It is green in the heat of summer as well as the cold of winter.
 So also our lives are to be characterized by an enduring thankfulness that is unaffected by the changes around us.
 When the heat of a pressured week or the deadly cold of pain strikes us, we should stand ‘ever green,' always thankful, regardless of that which surrounds us.
 For Christians there is no situation in which we cannot give thanks.
 Even in affliction we are more than conquerors as the Spirit of glory and of God rests on us.
 A life of prayer and devotion leads to a thankful heart.